Astros lose combo no-hit try in 8th; Rangers' skid hits 11 - WHIZ News

-Isiah Kiner-Falefa hit a leadoff single against reliever Ryne Stanek in the eighth.
+Manager Dusty Baker said there was no thought of sending Valdez out for the seventh.

+“You’ve got to think logically about what’s best for him and best for his next start,” Baker said.
+“Sometimes you’re going to pitch great and lose and sometimes you’re not going to pitch so good and you’re going to win.”

+After Bryan Abreu extended the no-hit bid through seven, Ryne Stanek came on in the eighth and Isiah Kiner-Falefa hit a single on his second pitch.
 Center fielder Myles Straw sprinted in and made a diving attempt to catch the ball, but it bounced just in front of his glove.

+Baker wasn’t surprised that it was Kiner-Falefa who got the first hit for the Rangers.

+“That was the one guy in their lineup that’s going to put the ball in play,” he said.
+“If anybody was going to break it up over there, it was going to be him.”

 The Rangers have already been no-hit twice this season, by Joe Musgrove of the San Diego Padres on April 9 and Corey Kluber of the New York Yankees on May 19.